stg/ESP32-S3-FastAnalogRead/README.md

 `analogReadFast(<channel>)`

-Convert and return result for the specified **channel** - corresponding pin must be in the list of pins during initialization.
+Convert and return result for the specified **channel (NOT pin)** - corresponding pin must be in the list of pins during initialization.

 `analogReadMilliVoltsFast(<channel>)`